rustls/rustls/ci-bench/README.md

   subtracted from it.
 We are currently using this to subtract the handshake instructions from the data transfer benchmark.

-### Debugging

-If you need to debug the crate, here are a few tricks that might help:
+If you need to debug benchmarks in instruction count mode, here are a few tricks that might help:

 - For printf debugging, you should use `eprintln!`, because child processes use stdio as the transport for the TLS connection (i.e. if you print something to stdout, you won't even see it _and_ the other side of the connection will choke on it).
 - When using a proper debugger, remember that each side of the connection runs as a child process.

-  If necessary, you can tweak the code to ensure both sides of the connection run on the parent process (e.g. by starting each side on its own thread and having them communicate through TCP).
-  This should require little effort, because the TLS transport layer is encapsulated and generic over `Read` and `Write`.
+### Wall-time mode

+To increase determinism, it is important that wall-time mode benchmarks run in a single process and thread.
+All IO is done in-memory and there is no complex setup like in the case of the instruction counting mode.
+Because of this, the easiest way to debug the crate is by running the benchmarks in wall-time mode.

+### Code reuse between benchmarking modes

+Originally, we only supported the instruction count mode, implemented using blocking IO.
+Even though the code was generic over the `Reader` and `Writer`, it could not be reused for the wall-time mode because it was blocking (e.g. if the client side of the connection is waiting for a read, the thread is blocked and the server never gets a chance to write).

+The solution was to:

+1. Rewrite the IO code to use async / await.
+2. Keep using blocking operations under the hood in instruction-count mode, disguised as `Future`s that complete after a single `poll`.
+This way we avoid using an async runtime, which could introduce non-determinism.
+3. Use non-blocking operations under the hood in wall-time mode, which simulate IO through shared in-memory buffers.
+The server and client `Future`s are polled in turns, so again we we avoid pulling in an async runtime and keep things as deterministic as possible.

 ### Why measure CPU instructions